How Does Jesus Build His Church?

 Let’s be clear what Jesus’ actions are in building his church.
 Jesus gathers people to himself.
 He constitutes them as a community.
 And then he sends them to the world on mission.
 Jesus sending his church to the world is the means by which he gathers more people to himself who are then constituted as his church and sent to the world.
 Spiraling.

-What is our response to Jesus’ church building work?
-Jesus gathers us so we can worship the Triune God in Spirit and truth.
-Jesus constitutes us as a community so we are nurtured and nourished by Word and sacraments.
-When we are sent, we tell others the good news of Jesus Christ.
+What is our response to Jesus’ Church-building work?
+Jesus gathers us so we can worship the triune God in Spirit and truth.
+This includes our liturgy of Word and sacraments.
+Jesus constitutes us as a community so we are nurtured and nourished by fellowship, education, and spiritual care.
+When we are sent on mission, we are evangelizing, offering hospitality, and participating in community service.

-The effect of this spiraling is that we experience the love of God in worship, we embody the love of God in community, and we extend the love of God in evangelism.
+The effect of this spiraling is that we experience the love of God in worship, we embody the love of God in community, and we extend the love of God in mission.

 The Great Church Builder